sagemath/sagewiki_to_gh-2022-10-10/sd2-topics.md

    4. I (=IftikharBurhanuddin) would like to see *more* developers involved in SAGE.
 We are currently understaffed and the thinking that a good chunk of users will contribute to the dev-SAGE is wishful.
 These people should ideally have good systems/hacking experience (not necessarily mathematicians/computer scientists) who will help dekink the kinks (in lesser time) than our amateurish efforts.
 The way this fits into the Sage Foundation is the question of funding for Sage.

    5. (David Joyner) The Foundation could produce videos of using SAGE to explore/teach such-and-such a topic.
 These could run the gamut from general ("SAGE in number theory") to specific ("Fourier series of periodic functions using SAGE").

+   6. Some *senior* researchers who haven't done any computing since their student days want to learn SAGE for their teaching and research purposes.
+I (=IftikharBurhanuddin) have encountered such requests.
+The SAGE videos is a great idea but we should brainstorm about others ones keeping the target audience in mind.